 As of 2010, there were 18,344 Americans who self-identified as Mongolian-American.
 The census of that year also showed that 4,993 Mongolians were living in California, making it home to more Mongolians than any other state.
 About 2,000 Mongolians are estimated to live in Los Angeles.
 Although relatively low-profile and not thus far recognized with a designated enclave, a good proportion live in Koreatown and surrounding neighborhoods.
+The connection between Mongolians and Koreans probably extends back to Asia, where South Korea is home to the largest population of Mongolians living outside of Mongolia (including Southern Mongolia).

 INTRODUCTION TO MONGOLIA